YeslieSnayder/AIAccompanimentGeneration/README.md

 **Note:** you should configure environment to launch program with input parameter (e.g. input1.mid)

+### Output file creation

+Output file will be located in **output/** directory.
+If this directory does not exists, then the program will create it.
+The full relative path of the output file will be: */output/param*, where *param* is input parameter for the program.

+For example, for the following command: `python AndreyKuzmickiy.py input/input1.mid`  the following directory will be created: `/output/input/input1.mid`.
+The following output file will contain initial melody with accompaniment.

 # Algorithm flow

 You are allowed to change the following parameters (in the program file):